Alejogb1/job-board/blog-data/how-can-i-add-a-span-as-an-entity-in-a-spacy-document-using-python.md

 id: "how-can-i-add-a-span-as-an-entity-in-a-spacy-document-using-python"
 ---

-Alright, let's tackle this.
-I recall a project back in '18 involving large-scale text annotation for a legal document processing system where this specific task became quite central.
+Alright,  I recall a project back in '18 involving large-scale text annotation for a legal document processing system where this specific task became quite central.
 We needed to tag specific phrases as entities, not just single words, and spaCy's flexibility allowed us to achieve this quite elegantly.

 You're asking about adding spans as entities in a spaCy document, which essentially means taking a portion of the text and labeling it as a recognized entity.
 It's crucial for things like named entity recognition (ner) pipelines and more complex information extraction processes where understanding contiguous phrases as units is vital.
 Let's delve into how you can do this in Python using spaCy.